Neapolitan Easter Bread Recipes

 neapolitan-easter-bread-recipe-of-the-casatiello-from image

 Neapolitan Easter Bread: recipe.
-Mix the flour with yeast, black pepper, butter/lard and salt by adding the lukewarm water as the water is absorbed …
+Mix the flour with yeast, black pepper, butter/lard and salt by adding the lukewarm water as the water is absorbed until …

 From thefoodellers.com